What Does an SQL Developer Do? Role, Salary, and Skills

 As with many careers, a strong educational background can help you become an SQL developer.
 While a high school diploma may be sufficient for some positions, many employers prefer candidates who have a bachelor's degree in computer science, data analytics, data management, mathematics, engineering, statistics, or another related field.

 Master's degrees in these fields are also useful for SQL developers.
-These programs build on undergraduate courses, and students learn advanced programming techniques that develop their skills as SQL developers.
-Master's degrees for SQL developers are typically focused on computer science, data analytics, and information technology.
+These programs build on undergraduate courses and help you learn advanced programming techniques and develop your skills as an SQL developer.
+Master's degrees for SQL developers typically focus on computer science, data analytics, and information technology.

 2. Gain experience.